Teksta versija

 (1) In cases where immediate action is required to prevent terrorist attacks or a real threat to the life or health of a person the Passenger information unit has the right to issue passenger data from the Register without the consent of a judge.

-(2) To receive passenger data from the Register in accordance with Paragraph one of this Section the authorities referred to in Paragraph 10 of this Law shall turn to the Passenger information unit with a request.
+(2) To receive passenger data from the Register in accordance with Paragraph one of this Section the institutions referred to in Paragraph 10 of this Law shall turn to the Passenger information unit with a request.
 The following shall be indicated in the request:

 2) the justification of the urgency for the receipt of the requested passenger data and time period for which the requested passenger data is to be received;